+reviews, see (Felleman and Van Essen, 1991; Maunsell, 1995; Wandell, 1995).
 Light arrives at the retina after being reflected by objects.
 The patterns of light impinging on our eyes is far from random and the natural image statistics of those patterns play an important role in the development and evolution of the visual system (Chapter 2).
-In retina. light transduced into an electrical signal by specialized photoreceptor cells.
+In the retina, light is transduced into an electrical signal by specialized photoreceptor cells.
 Information is processed in the retina through a cascade of computations before it is submitted to cortex.
-Several visual recognition models treat the retina as analogous pixel-by-pixel the representation in a digital camera.
-This is a highly inaccurate description of the computational power in the retina1.
+Several visual recognition models treat the retina as analogous to the pixel-by-pixel representation in a digital camera.
+This is a highly inaccurate description of the computational power in the retina.
 The retina is capable of performing multiple and complex computations on the input image (Chapter 2).
 The output of the retina is conveyed to multiple areas including the superior colliculus and the suprachiasmatic nucleus.
 The pathway that carries information to cortex goes from the retina to a part of the thalamus called the lateral geniculate nucleus (LGN).
 The LGN projects to primary visual cortex, located in the back of our brains.
 Primary visual cortex is often referred to as V1 (Chapter 3).
-The fundamental role of primary visual cortex in visual processing and some of the basic properties of V1 were discovered through the study of the effects of bullet
+The fundamental role of primary visual cortex in visual processing and some of the basic properties of V1 were discovered through the study of the effects of bullet wounds during the First World War.
+Processing of information in the retina, LGN and V1 is coarsely labeled "early vision" by many researchers.

-1 As of June 2012, some computers boasted a "retinal display" of 2880 by 1800 pixels.
-While this number may well approximate the numbers of photoreceptor cells in some retinas (~5 million cone cells and ~120 million rod cells in the human retina), the number of pixels is not the only variable to compare.
-Several digital cameras have more pixels than the retina but they lag behind in important properties such as luminance adaptation, motion detection, focusing, speed, etc.
+&lt;sup>1 As of June 2015, some computers boasted a "retinal display" of 5120 by 2880 pixels.
+While this number may well approximate the numbers of photoreceptor cells in some retinas (~5 million cone cells and ~120 million rod cells in the human retina), the number of pixels is not the only